 Residencies are six months, renewable for a year, and available for emerging and established artists in ceramics and darkroom photography.

-We will begin accepting applications for emerging and established artists in both ceramics and darkroom photography on January 1, 2019, with an application deadline of February 1, 2019, and a tentative residency start date of March 1, 2019.
+We have extended our current call for residents with a new application deadline of February 15, 2019, and a tentative residency start date of March 15, 2019.
 Click here to view the submittable application.

 For questions about the Visual Artist Residency, please email Sarah German, Education & Outreach Coordinator.